List of Dutch inventions and innovations: Blender (1995)

 Big Buck Bunny, a short computer animated comedy film by the Blender Institute, part of the Blender Foundation.
 Like the foundation's previous film Elephants Dream, the film was made using Blender.

 Blender is a professional free and open-source 3D computer graphics software product used for creating animated films, visual effects, art, 3D printed models, interactive 3D applications and video games.
 Blender's features include 3D modeling, UV unwrapping, texturing, raster graphics editing, rigging and skinning, fluid and smoke simulation, particle simulation, soft body simulation, digital sculpting, computer animation, match moving, camera tracking, rendering, video editing and compositing.
 Alongside the modelling features it also has an integrated game engine.
 Blender has been successfully used in the media industry in several parts of the world including Argentina, Australia, Belgium, Brazil, Russia, Sweden, and the United States.

 The Dutch animation studio Neo Geo and Not a Number Technologies (NaN) developed Blender as an in-house application, with the primary author being Ton Roosendaal.
 The name Blender was inspired by a song by Yello, from the album Baby.

 EFMPlus (1995)

 EFMPlus is the channel code used in DVDs and SACDs, a more efficient successor to EFM used in CDs.
 It was created by Dutch electrical engineer Kees A. Schouhamer Immink, who also designed EFM.
 It is 6% less efficient than Toshiba's SD code, which resulted in a capacity of 4.7 gigabytes instead of SD's original 5 GB.
 The advantage of EFMPlus is its superior resilience against disc damage such as scratches and fingerprints.

 Economics

 A bond from the Dutch East India Company (VOC), dating from 7 November 1623.

-Dutch auction (17th century)

-A Dutch auction is also known as an open descending price auction.
-Named after the famous auctions of Dutch tulip bulbs in the 17th century, it is based on a pricing system devised by Nobel Prize–winning economist William Vickrey.
-In the traditional Dutch auction, the auctioneer begins with a high asking price which is lowered until some participant is willing to accept the auctioneer's price.
-The winning participant pays the last announced price.
-Dutch auction is also sometimes used to describe online auctions where several identical goods are sold simultaneously to an equal number of high bidders.
-In addition to cut flower sales in the Netherlands, Dutch auctions have also been used for perishable commodities such as fish and tobacco.